 by Andrew Alexander

 We tested the original Tamron superzoom in early 2009, citing its handiness and compact size as the main advantages.
-In the late-2010 refresh of the lens, Tamron has developed a new focusing technology, bringing it in line with other manufacturers, using ultrasonic ring motors instead of conventional mechanical motors to drive the focusing element.
+In the late-2010 refresh of the lens, Tamron has developed a new focusing technology using Piezoelectric drive, instead of an ultrasonic ring motor or conventional DC motor to drive the focusing elements.
 Additional changes include the use of rounded diaphragm blades, the use of 62mm instead of 72mm filters, and an overall reduction in size and weight.
-The 18-270mm is a Di lens, meaning it was designed for the reduced size of a subframe (APS-C) digital sensor.
+The 18-270mm is a Di-II lens, meaning it was designed for the reduced size of a subframe (APS-C) digital sensor.

 On a Canon digital body this will equate to an equivalent 35mm field of view of 29-432mm, and on a Nikon digital body this equates to 27-405mm.
 This lens isn't a "constant" lens, in that as you increase the focal length, both the maximum and minimum aperture sizes decrease.
 The following table reflects the changes as you zoom:

 The lens ships with a petal-shaped lens hood, and is available now for around US$650.
 The lens is available in Nikon and Canon mounts currently, and will be available in a non-VC Sony mount in April 2011.

 Note: On September 6 2016, a slightly revised model (B008TS) was announced for the Japanese market which features a fluorine coating on the front element as well as updated styling.
 Click here for more info.

 The Tamron 18-270mm PZD (B008) plays a difficult game of design compromise, becoming a jack-of-all-trades, but master of none.
 Its performance can be segregated into two categories: wide-angle performance (18-70mm) and telephoto (100-270mm).